venkateshwarant/UAT/README.md

 ![Accept TestNG](/src/main/java/Tutorial1/images/17.png)

+![Accept TestNG](/src/main/java/Tutorial1/images/18.png)

 5) Click “I accept the terms of the license agreement” then click Finish.

-6) You may or may not encounter a Security warning, if in case you do just click OK.

-![Accept TestNG](/src/main/java/Tutorial1/images/18.png)

-9) Proceed with your workplace.

-10) After restart, verify if TestNG was indeed successfully installed.
-Right click on you project and see if TestNG is displayed in the opened menu.

 ![Accept TestNG](/src/main/java/Tutorial1/images/19.png)

+6) You may or may not encounter a Security warning, if in case you do just click Install Anyway.

 ![Accept TestNG](/src/main/java/Tutorial1/images/20.png)

+9) You may be required to restart your eclipse

 ![Accept TestNG](/src/main/java/Tutorial1/images/21.png)

+10) After restart, verify if TestNG was indeed successfully installed.
+Right click on you project and see if TestNG is displayed in the opened menu.